Finding an Aussie

-There are many ways to locate Aussie breeders and one is through The Aussie Times includes advertisements from breeders.
+There are many ways to locate Aussie breeders and one is through The Aussie Times includes which advertisements from breeders.
 We have also included a list of ASCA Affiliate Clubs so that you can contact their representatives for suggestions.
-If they have an upcoming show or trial you can observe many Aussies at one location and talk to various breeders.
-You can talk to or visit with different breeders to find one whose goals for their dogs meet your needs.
-Local newspapers often have advertisements for Aussies.
-Internet search engines will also turn up many breeder’s names.
+If they have an upcoming show or trial, you can observe many Aussies at one location and talk to various breeders.
+You can also search online and possibly visit breeders in your area to find one whose dogs meet your needs.
 We strongly recommend that you do not buy from a pet shop.
 It is a violation of ASCA Code of Ethics for ASCA registered Aussies to be sold in pet shops.

 It is considered best for both the puppy and the new owner that puppies do not go to their new home until they are at least eight weeks of age.
 Weaning usually takes place from 5 to 6 weeks of age, and this gives the puppies two more weeks to socialize with their littermates and get past the stress of weaning.
 This also gives them time to have their first temporary vaccinations.

 Price should be consistent with the quality of the puppy.
 Raising a litter of quality, healthy Aussie puppies takes time and a lot of effort by an informed breeder.
 If it has been done properly, the breeder will have invested in proper nutrition, veterinary care and vaccinations, worming, promotion of their litter and bloodlines through advertising or competition and perhaps a stud fee to a top quality sire.
 Beware of the cheap puppy as it may not really be a bargain.
 The initial investment you make is nothing compared to the investment both financially and emotionally you will make over the next 10-15 years.